 Different types of brokers make different salaries.
 There are three main types of brokers:

-- Licensed freight broker: This type of broker has their own authority, owns their own company, and often employees other freight brokers.
+- Licensed freight broker: This type of broker has their own authority, owns their own company, and often employs other freight brokers.
 Becoming a licensed broker requires a significant investment and involves a high level of risk.

 - W-2 freight brokers: W-2 freight brokers usually work for licensed brokers and receive a base salary plus commission.

-- 1099 Freight Broker: Like W-2, 1099 freight brokers work under a licensed broker but are independent contractors.
+- 1099 freight broker: Like W-2, 1099 freight brokers work under a licensed broker but are independent contractors.

 W-2 freight brokers are the most common.
 Freight brokers can work from home in many cases, and ziprecruiter.com says the average salary is $57,729 a year or around $28 an hour.
-But one of the biggest factors affecting a freight broker salary is location.
+But one of the most significant factors affecting a freight broker salary is location.
 What state you live and work in will impact how much you make.

-Top 10 broker salaries by state:
+Top 10 freight broker salaries by state: